Miyako Kombu: Nakano’s Classic Kelp Seaweed Snack

-Especially, Wakame and Kombu are edible seaweed most commonly used in Japan, and speaking of Kombu, we often use the edible kelp seaweed to take “Dashi (出汁)” soup stock.
+Among others, Wakame and Kombu are edible varieties most familiar to us Japanese, and we typically use the edible kelp Kombu to make soup stock or Dashi.

 Nakano Miyako Kombu

-This product contains 15 sheets or so of Kombu snacks, which are wrapped in a translucent plastic bag.
+The package contains 15 (or so) thin sheets of vinegared kelp wrapped in a translucent plastic wrapper.